 Is your website guilty?

 Inexperienced web designers often charge by the number of pages because they know it makes intellectual sense to the client.
-But unless you need over 10 pages, or a lot of unique layouts, it’s a poor way to charge for a website.
+But unless you need over 10 pages, or a lot of unique layouts, it’s a lousy way to charge for a website.
+Making pages is easy.

 Note: A big exception to this rule is an existing site with hundreds of pages that either need to be migrated to a new installation, or redirected to new addresses.
 Other exceptions might include ecommerce or news sites, where the designer — not the client — has agreed to pre-load the content prior to launch.

-Or from Larry B. of Omaha.
+We’ve all seen them.
+Gushing comments from Marge W. of Orlando, or Larry B. from Omaha.
 Incomplete identities from imprecise places.
 Reviews and testimonials have been so fraudulently abused that it’s almost pointless to include them on a website.
 But if you do, they need to be complete and believable.
 And it’s a designer’s job to explain that to you.

-Nothing screams “basic” louder than a standard 404 (file not found) error page.
+Stuff happens.
+Pages get deleted and lost.
+Links change, so old ones don’t work.
+But nothing screams “amateur” louder than a standard 404 (file not found) error page.
 At the very least, it should clarify why you’re looking at it, and have a link to your home page.
 Maybe add a bit of humor.
 You don’t need to be Rodney Dangerfield, just try to be helpful.
 The better error pages have a search box; some even include a site map.

 When viewing your website, if you see “http” in your browser’s address bar instead of “https,” it means your website isn’t secure.
 Web page requests and responses that are sent over an unsecure connection can be intercepted, read, redirected, and modified.
 Or much worse.
 This is essential stuff, and Google Search will penalize you for being irresponsible.
 So will your visitors.